guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/refined_combination.rst

 2. **Improve the sky background level estimation:** the background level can be improved by:

-   - generating an object mask and iterating the combination process.
+   - Generating an object mask and iterating the combination process.
 See subsection :ref:`improving_skybackground_1` below.

-   - introducing an *ad hoc* fit to a low-order polynomial surface to the sky background.
+   - Introducing an *ad hoc* fit to a low-order polynomial surface to the sky background.
 See subsection :ref:`improving_skybackground_2` below.